CongducPham/LowCostLoRaGw/README.md

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.png)

 Or on an Arduino board as it will be explained in Section [connect a radio module to your end-device](https://github.com/CongducPham/LowCostLoRaGw#connect-a-radio-module-to-your-end-device) and illustrated below.
 On the breakout Arduino header, you can connect RFM95's DIO0 to a digital pin of your Arduino if you want to use another communication library that needs this pin.
-Our communication library does not need it but we left this possibility.
+Our communication library does not need it but we left this possibility open.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonArduino.png)